Arctic Home Living Listed by akira Ransomware Group

 Arctic Home is Alaska's locally owned hot tub dealer with over 25 years of experience, specializing in premium hot tubs, spas, sau nas, and cold plunges designed for the unique Alaskan environment .
 We will upload corporate data soon.
 Employee information (scanned passports, DLs, I9s, SSNs, credit cards information and so on), customer data, agreements, etc.

 On February 20, 2026, Alaska-based hot tub and spa retailer Arctic Home Living appeared on the leak site of the Akira ransomware group.
-The company, which sells premium hot tubs, spas, saunas, and cold plunges tailored for Alaskan conditions, had internal files exfiltrated during a ransomware attack.
+The company, which sells premium hot tubs, spas, saunas, and cold plunges tailored for Alaskan conditions, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates the attackers plan to publish employee records including scanned passports, driver’s licenses, I9 forms, Social Security numbers, credit card information, customer data, and business agreements.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Available reporting describes the incident as a classic ransomware operation in which attackers first gained access, encrypted systems, and then exfiltrated data before demanding payment.
 The Akira leak page lists Arctic Home Living and states that corporate data will be uploaded soon.
 No exact number of affected individuals has been confirmed, but the types of records mentioned—SSNs, passports, driver’s licenses, credit cards—mean both current and former employees as well as customers could have personal information at risk.
 The breach was first publicly listed on February 20, 2026.